Explore Information Technology

 Prince Philip Drive

-Applicants with either a Computer Systems and Networking or Computing Systems Engineering diploma from CNA or equivalent program, may apply directly to year 3 of the Applied Degree program.
+Applicants with either a Systems & Network Administration or Computing Systems Engineering diploma from CNA or equivalent program, may apply directly to year 3 of the Applied Degree program.
+Applications closed to international applicants.

 Data Analytics